juasesan/juasesan/README.md

 ---

 - 💻 I am a Mechatronics Engineer from Ecuador.
-- Data Scientist junior, problem-solving using automation, team player and communication are some of the skills I am currently working into.
+- Data Science project development, problem-solving using automation, team player and communication are some of the skills I am currently working into.
-- I’m looking to collaborate on Data Science and Machine Learning projects where I can give value and also keep learning new habilities.
+- I love to extract value from data, using it to discover hidden information or build models for meaningful purposes.

 💡 My technologies
 ---